Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.5.0
+- New Features:
+  - Sando now boasts a websocket relay server that clients can connect to to both send and recieve data from/to the SAMMI bridge.
+The default port for the server is `6626`.
+It is highly recommended to include an identifier at the end of the address when connecting, so you can easily identify where a source is coming from. ex: `ws://localhost:6626/vnyan`, with the `/vnyan` part being the identifier.
+An example of what this would be used for is to connect a browser source/dock directly to SAMMI and receive events in real time for something like a chatbox.
+This could also be used for services that don't host their own websocket server but can connect to a server on their own.
+  - Whenever a service that Sando relies on such as the SAMMI Bridge or OBS Websocket disconnects, the validation will be set back to zero and re-run when those services are reconnected.
+  - Added logging to scene packer's unpackage
+  - Added extra logging to Sando's validation, specifically the obs websocket validation
+- Changes:
+  - Changed the package that file tailer uses to something that allows the files it's listening to, to be deleted.
+Prior to this update, if the file that was being listened to was reduced in capacity in any way, it would cease to listen.
+This is a problem when listening to something like game logs in which they are cleared on game restart.
+- Bug Fixes:
+  - Fixed an issue where scene packer would not wait for Sando validation
+  - Fixed an issue where connecting multiple file tails would not close the previous script, causing double events
+  - Fixed an issue where disconnecting from services other than the bridge, such as resetting sammi or the obs websocket would cause the validation to hang
+  - Fixed an issue where sando would re-validate itself while already validated, causing a redundancy.

 # 2.4.5
 - Bug Fixes:
   - Fixed an issue with scene packer's unpack not creating scenes with no scene items (I AM LOOSING IT.
 4 PATCHES IN ONE DAY.)